ThomasObenaus/writing/2018-12/COS Setup/README.md

 How to create a key pair is described at [Creating a Key Pair Using Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).

-### Deploy the infrastructure and the COS
+### Deploy the COS

-To deploy the COS we will use the `examples/root-example` since it is self contained and builds not only the COS but also the needed networking infrastructure.
+For the deployment the `examples/root-example` will be used.
+It is self contained and builds not only the COS itself, but also the underlying networking infrastructure.

-In this step we need the id of the AMI that was just created and the name of your AWS profile.
-In our example it is `ami-1234567890xyz` and `my_cos_account`.
+In this step you need the id of the AMI that was previously created and the name of your AWS profile.
+In our example the AMI id is `ami-1234567890xyz` and the profile is named `my_cos_account`.

 ```bash
 cd ~/medium-cos/cos/examples/root-example